JAYANTHI-sp/DAA/README.md

 SUMMARY:

 Sorting algorithms arrange data in ascending or descending order.
 Different sorting methods have different approaches and performance.
-Bubble Sort: Simple but slow for large datasets.
+Bubble Sort is Simple but slow for large datasets.
-Selection Sort: Selects the smallest/largest element and places it in the correct position.
+Selection Sort is Selects the smallest/largest element and places it in the correct position.
-Insertion Sort: Inserts each element into its correct position; good for small or nearly sorted data.
+Insertion Sort inserts each element into its correct position,good for small or nearly sorted data.
-Merge Sort: Uses divide-and-conquer and provides O(n log n) performance.
+Merge Sort Uses divide-and-conquer and provides O(n log n) performance.
-Quick Sort: Fast and efficient in most cases, with O(n log n) average time.
-Overall: The best sorting method depends on data size, speed requirements, memory, and whether the data is already partially sorted.
+Quick Sort is Fast and efficient in most cases, with O(n log n) average time and Overall The best sorting method depends on data size, speed requirements, memory, and whether the data is already partially sorted.

 CONCLUSION: